‘Nicola Tallis … one of our great popular historians’

 Welcome to the website of British author and historian Nicola Tallis.
 Crown of Blood: The Deadly Inheritance of Lady Jane Grey, was published in the UK by Michael O’Mara on 3 November, and in the US by Pegasus on 6 December 2016.
 It is now available for purchase on Amazon.co.uk and Amazon.com.

-Elizabeth’s Rival: The Tumultuous Tale of Lettice Knollys, Countess of Leicester, was published in the UK on 2 November 2017, and will be released on 6 March 2018 in the US!
+Elizabeth’s Rival: The Tumultuous Tale of Lettice Knollys, Countess of Leicester, was published in the UK on 2 November 2017, and on 6 March 2018 in the US!